coopengo/coog-admin/doc/coog_admin_tuto.rst

   (in **Docker** network) and is like an **nginx** client for backend calls.
 * **APP**: an SPA API client

-Optional variables for both commands:
+Optional variables for both *build* commands:

 * **DB_NAME**: name of the database to use
 * **LOG_LEVEL**: python verbosity level